Board of Directors

-Maritza is our newly elected Chairman of the Board, she has a degree in Business, and works in the Planned Giving department at Stanford University.
+Maritza is our newly elected Chairman of the Board, she has a degree in Business.
 She has been directing and coordinating CCC programs and events since she began as a volunteer in 2015.
 Her sincere passion to help and support our community, students, and families, is what drives her to make herself available each day with a smile on her face.

 Ms. Iris Lezama, has a background in healthcare more specifically nursing for about 12 years working in many specialties, including pediatrics.
 Mrs. Lezama also teaches voice regularly and serves as a Camp coordinator during the summer for our leadership program, which is part of our Cultural Social and Cultural initiative.

-Ms. Lydia Hernandez, Director, was born and raised in Mexico City; she moved to California when she was 24 years old.
+Lydia Hernandez, Director, was born and raised in Mexico City; she moved to California when she was 24 years old.
 She worked for the Redwood City School District for 7 years and she has been working with the San Mateo County Sheriff’s Office for over ten years.
 During this time she has become familiar with the community of North Fair Oaks and the needs of the underprivileged families in the Latino community of Redwood City.
-Her knowledge of the Mexican traditions and her close contact with low income communities in the area made her a great asset to promote the programs and events from Casa Circulo Cultural and she serves as a liaison with other community organizations in the area.

-Ms. Liliana Acosta, Director, is a business woman that co-founded a startup which provides fresh produce to local companies and organizations.
+Liliana Acosta is a business woman that co-founded a startup which provides fresh produce to local companies and organizations.
 Her experience in project management and human resources, helps Casa Circulo Cultural stay up to date and in compliance with laws and ordinances.
 Liliana’s entrepreneurial mindset stimulates CCC to find ways to create income, which allows the different programs to be more sustainable.

-Ms. Florence Ortiz, Director, - Florence is born and raised in Redwood City and has been active in community service activities in North Fair Oaks, Redwood City, and East Palo Alto since the age of twelve.
+Florence Ortiz was born and raised in Redwood City and has been active in community service activities in North Fair Oaks, Redwood City, and East Palo Alto since the age of twelve.
 She earned her bachelor’s degree in Comparative Politics from the University of California, Santa Cruz.
 Florence regularly works with local government organizations to develop and customize programming for multicultural communities that brings resources specific to the needs to further quality of life and empower its citizens.
 She aids Casa Circulo Cultural in creating strategic planning measures to bring program growth and increase visibility to community members, stakeholders, and partners.

-Ms. Roxana Escamilla, Director, is a member of the Redwood City Community that bring to CCC both their life experiences and knowledge of the community needs.
+Roxana Escamilla, Director, is a member of the Redwood City Community that brings to CCC both her life experiences and knowledge of the community needs.